Demons of the World

 Demons from around the world exhibition

-There are some items that make you wonder, "Is this really an oni?", but since the concept of "oni" itself is thought to be unique to Japan, it might be more appropriate to interpret this place "monsters and gods from around the world ."
-Items on display are mainly from India, Southeast Asia, and China.
+While some of the exhibits might make you think, "Is this really a demon?", the concept of "demon" itself seems to be unique to Japan, so it might be more accurate to interpret this"monsters and gods from around the world."
+The exhibits mainly feature artifacts from India, Southeast Asia, and China.

 This is a must-see for fans of the worldview of the late Shigeru Mizuki, the creator of Gegege no Kitaro, who greeted us at the entrance!
 There are many exhibits reminiscent of the southern monsters that appear in his works